Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the Guangdong Provincial Key Laboratory (Grant No.2019B121203002), the AFOSR Grant No. FA9550-16-1-0006, the MURI-ARO Grant No. W911NF17-1-0323 through UC Santa Barbara, and the Shanghai Municipal Science and Technology Major Project through the Shanghai Research Center for Quantum Sciences (Grant No. 2019SHZDZX01).
-The authors acknowledge inspiring discussions with Victor Manuel Bastidas, Georgious Sivilogou, and Zhigang Wu.
+This work is supported by the Guangdong Provincial Key Laboratory (Grant No.2019B121203002), the AFOSR Grand No. FA9550-23-1-0598, the MURI-ARO Grant No. W911NF17-1-0323 through UC Santa Barbara, and the Shanghai Municipal Science and Technology Major Project through the Shanghai Research Center for Quantum Sciences (Grant No. 2019SHZDZX01).
+The authors acknowledge inspiring discussions with Victor Manuel Bastidas, Georgious Sivilogou, Zhigang Wu, JunYan Luo, Yiying Yan, and Gloria Platero.

 \allowdisplaybreaks